History Day FAQs

 Students can submit History Day projects in five categories: Documentary, Exhibit, Paper, Performance, and Website.
 For every category except papers, students can choose to enter individually or in a group of 2-5 people.

-The 2024 NYCHD competition will be hybrid.
-Documentaries, Papers, and Websites will be judged virtually from February 15 to March 3, 2024.
-Exhibits and Performances will be judged in-person at BPL's Central Library on Sunday, March 3, 2024.
+The 2025 NYCHD competition will be hybrid.
+Documentaries, Papers, and Websites will be judged virtually.
+Exhibits and Performances will be judged in-person at BPL's Central Library.
 Both the State and the National competitions are fully in-person.

-New York State History Day will be held in person at SUNY Oneonta on Sunday, April 14, 2024.
-National History Day will be held in person at the University of Maryland from June 9 - June 13, 2024.
+New York State History Day will be held in person at SUNY Oneonta in April 2025 (exact date TBD).
+National History Day will be held in person at the University of Maryland from June 8 - June 12, 2025.

-Students Teachers and Judges can all Register Here to enter the contest.
-All projects must upload the required written materials to their registration profile by February 8, 2024.
-Documentaries, Papers, and Websites must be submitted online by February 8 as well.
-Exhibits and Performances are presented for in person judging on Sunday, March 3, 2024.
+When registration opens, Students Teachers and Judges can all Register Here.
+All projects must upload the required written materials to their registration profile by the submission deadline.
+Documentaries, Papers, and Websites must be submitted online as well.
+Exhibits and Performances are presented for in person judging.

 Click Here to visit the NHD Contest Rule and Evaluation page.